create3000/x_ite/docs/_posts/components/Interpolation/SquadOrientationInterpolator.md

 SquadOrientationInterpolator performs non-linear interpolation among paired lists of rotation values to produce an SFRotation value_changed output event.

-The SquadOrientationInterpolator node belongs to the **Interpolation** component and requires at least level **5,** its default container field is *children.* It is available from X3D version 3.2 or higher.
+The SquadOrientationInterpolator node belongs to the **Interpolation** component and requires at least support level **5,** its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy